![]() |

 Since then, the number in Hokkaido, due to protection and artificial feeding (in

-the winter), has increased to over 1,000 birds.
+the winter), has increased, as noted below, to over 1,000 birds.

 At the time of the first FONT tour in Japan, in 1993, there were 569 resident

 Red-crowned Cranes in Japan on Hokkaido.
-Just over a decade earlier

 (when Armas

-Red-crowned, Cranes), there were 281.
 The following list shows how the population has changed

 (increased) in Japan since then.